 Check PUP protection

-A potentially unwanted application (PUA), also called as a Potentially Unwanted Program (PUP), is software that the end user may perceive as unwanted.
+A potentially unwanted application (PUA), also called a Potentially Unwanted Program (PUP), is software that the end-user may perceive as unwanted.

 When you visit this AMTSO page and download the exe file which simulates the download of a PUP, and your security program should immediately block it.
 If not, you will have your instructions to fix it.

 Some Phishing websites try to appear as the official website of websites, especially when related to Payments.
 If you visit the AMTSO page, and your browser or the system fails to block it, then you may receive an error message which says-

 If you can read this page, it indicates either:

 - Your Anti-Malware solution is not (yet) supporting this Feature Settings Check

 - Your Anti-Malware solution’s Anti-Phishing feature is not enabled or misconfigured.

 This AMTSO page, lets you download CloudCar Testfile.
 This file has been marked by various vendors who develop Anti-Malware product’s cloud as malicious.
 So if the download is complete, it means you do not have cloud protections.
 In simple words, Cloud lookups mean, that your antivirus can receive a definition of new malware from the internet, and is not dated.

 Other online sites to test your security software